 Starting with the introduction of the Clean Air Zone this summer, we will take decisive action in response to the climate emergency, declared in June 2019.
 Where 2019 was a year of pledges, this decade will be a time for action as we adapt to changing circumstances.
 Birmingham will become a cleaner, greener and healthier place to live and work.

 We will seize the new opportunities to power our economy, because even in challenging times, Birmingham is a resilient and ambitious city.
 We continue to attract record levels of investment and projects like the Metro extension, Curzon, Birmingham Smithfield and the Commonwealth Games are just a few of the reasons why developers and investors from around the world are heading to this city.

 We will make this investment work, building more homes and creating more jobs in a golden decade for the city.

 Preparations for the 2022 Commonwealth Games are gathering pace and, in addition to the major redevelopment of Perry Barr, we will ensure that the benefits of hosting such a major global event are felt by as many people, in as many neighbourhoods, as possible.
 Together we’re building a better Birmingham.

 The resources to deliver these priorities

 There will be a rise of 1.99 per cent in the council’s base element of the council tax for 2022 to 2023.
 In addition, in recognition of particular pressures in adult social care there will be a further 1 per cent rise for the adult social care precept, which will contribute towards increasing adult social care costs.
 In total, this is a rise of 2.99 per cent.
 Read the Council Tax help and information notes.

 Our previous Financial Plans

-You can download the last three years below:
+You can download the previous years financial plans below: